learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-5. What is object-relational mapping?

-  Your answer:

-  Researched answer:

-6. What is a gem?

-  Your answer:

-  Researched answer:

-7. What are primary keys?
+5. What are primary keys?
 Why are they important?

   Your answer: